Common questions about the methodology, data, and what the score means.

 We built a linguistic measurement tool.
 What you do with the measurements is entirely your call.

-We check EDGAR daily for new 10-K filings.
+We check EDGAR daily for new 10-K and 10-Q filings.
 When a tracked company files, we process it and update the score within 24 hours.
 Pro subscribers get an email alert when this happens.

-Most companies file once a year.
 Scores are typically available within 24 hours of the filing appearing on EDGAR.
+8-K material event filings are on the roadmap.

 Researcher subscribers can add up to 50 tickers to their watchlist.
 Professional subscribers get up to 500.
 Desk subscribers get unlimited coverage across the full corpus.

-Everything in Free, plus: email alerts when a company you follow files a new 10-K with an elevated score, a watchlist for up to 40 tickers, CSV export for your own models, and API access for programmatic queries.
+Everything in Free, plus: email alerts when a company you follow files a new 10-K or 10-Q with an elevated score, a watchlist for up to 50 tickers, CSV export for your own models, and API access for programmatic queries.

 See the pricing page for current rates.